CodeYourFuture/CYF-Group-Projects/revisions-reviews/readme.md

 ## Final Product

 When you complete the project, we'll expect to be able to clone the `master` branch of your group repository and see the app with everyone's changes in place.
+(Read our instructions on [how to fork and clone](https://codeyourfuture.github.io/syllabus-master/others/making-a-pull-request.html).)

 Be sure to alert the mentors when you have finished so that we can review it.